danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/2_-_Chapter_2__Enhanced_Intelligence_—_Processing_and_Understanding_More (1).md

 Tyler's face flushed red, and he fumbled with his words.
 "Uh, just... uh, seeing if I could... you know, help with the ransom situation," he stammered, eyes darting.

-Miranda, overhearing the exchange, approached with a frown.
+Eleanor, overhearing the exchange, approached with a frown.
 "You have an interest in cybersecurity, don't you, Tyler?" she asked, crossing her arms.

 "Well, yeah, I do.
 I mean, it was supposed to be a practical joke, like a penetration test for my class," Tyler admitted sheepishly.
 "I didn't think it would cause such a big scare."